sws144/quant-trading/P1-AnalyzeTrades/README.md

 1. **update requirements in P1- folder** by running `pipenv lock --keep-outdated -d -r > output/requirements.txt` outside virtual env and copying to P1-... folder
     1. faster, if available: pull requirements.txt directly from mlflow run artifacts
 1. **run tests** including `pytest` and `flask run` and `docker build...` below
+1. **save work as ipynb and html** by
+    1. Saving jupyter interactive to original mlflow
+    1. Copying run to repo
+    1. and then use Anaconda -> JupyterLab -> save as HTML

 ### MLFlow